-Frequently asked Questions:
+Frequently Asked Questions:

 Ans: I believe you do not even have to spend $99 as there are many videos on YouTube.com that teach threading.
 However, these cheap places or youtube videos do not teach you the inside our of hair pulling and the medical risks involved.
 If you pull the hair the wrong way, your client can end up in the hospital with derma issues or serious infections and you could end up in the court.
 In $600 dollars you are getting the A to Z of threading, you are taught how to safeguard your client by analyzing the skin type before you start threading, asking the right medical questions from your client so that you do not damage their skin and you are also taught how to protect your interests from nasty clients, plus additional support at no cost to you.

 Q: Is my certificate recognized by any nationally (private or state) accredited association?

 Ans: Currently, there are no private or state associations or organizations which control or govern the threading trade or schools.
 Any such school teaching the "Art of Threading" claiming to be nationally recognized or accredited is making a false claim.
-The beauty trade in USA is solely governed by the Department of Consumers Affairs at the state level.
+The beauty trade in the USA is solely governed by the Department of Consumers Affairs at the state level.

 Ans: Effective October 11, 2011, the Board is not regulating threading.
 The practice of Threading is defined as the removal of human hair with a single strand of cotton thread that is wound between the fingers to form a loop so that when the thread is brushed along the skin, the loop can be opened and closed by increasing and decreasing the tension on the thread in order to trap and remove hair from its follicles.
-Please visit the Arizona State Board of Cosmotology to check the complete ruling on this new law that became effective in 2011.
+Please visit the Arizona State Board of Cosmetology to check the complete ruling on this new law that became effective in 2011.

 Ans: Yes, You may open up your own threading bar or you may work for any salon after you get your training from us

-Q: Can I work from Home?Ans: You may work from home after you get a business license from the city you live in.
+Ans: You may work from home after you get a business license from the city you live in.
 Each city has it's own zoning rules and you will have to check with the City's zoning department and the business license department where you want to work from your home.

-Q: Would I need a liability insurance?
+Q: Would I need liability insurance?

-Ans: When you work on the human body, it is always safe to have a liability insurance in case someone sues you for any kind of damage.
+Ans: When you work on the human body, it is always safe to have liability insurance in case someone sues you for any kind of damage.

 Ans: The liability insurance starts at $185 for one year and goes up based on the coverage